waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Deferred Map Marker Creation (Turns 172822, 172872, 172881):** I cut trees but deferred defining map markers for them until a later turn (172829, 172877, 172882). **Correction:** Map markers must be defined immediately on the same turn the event occurs.
 - **Repeated `find_path` Calls without Re-evaluation (Turns 172922-172929):** I repeatedly called `find_path` to the same target after it failed without adapting my strategy or re-evaluating the cause of failure. **Correction:** When a tool's output is unexpected, I must immediately adapt my strategy and re-evaluate the underlying cause of the failure.
 - **Recurring Deferred Notepad and Map Marker Updates (Critique from Turn 172930):** The overwatch critique highlighted a recurring lapse in performing notepad and map marker updates *immediately*, citing specific turns where updates were deferred.
 This is a critical failure to adhere to the core directive that all maintenance must be performed in the *current turn* without deferral. **Correction:** I must ensure all notepad updates and map marker definitions are performed in the *current turn* without deferral, and this issue will be prioritized in all future actions.
+- **Overwatch Critique (Turn 173623) - Agent Output Trust:** I explicitly overrode the `master_battle_agent`'s recommendation to use 'SLEEP POWDER' in favor of 'STUN SPORE' without first testing the agent's advice or refining the agent. **Correction:** I must trust agent outputs and only refine agents after their advice has been tested and proven unreliable.
+- **Overwatch Critique (Turn 173623) - Tool Refinement:** I have repeatedly failed to refine my `find_path` tool to provide diagnostic information about *why* a path is blocked.
+My `menu_navigator` and `select_battle_option` tools exhibit execution issues.
+I have deferred fixing these, prioritizing the ongoing battle. **Correction:** Tool refinement is a higher priority than any short-term gameplay objective.
+I must immediately refine faulty tools using `define_tool`.
+- **Overwatch Critique (Turn 173623) - Notepad Deferral:** I critically and repeatedly failed to adhere to the 'Immediate Data & Tool Maintenance' directive, explicitly deferring notepad updates. **Correction:** All notepad updates must be performed immediately in the current turn.
+- **Overwatch Critique (Turn 173623) - Notepad Redundancy:** My notepad contains significant outdated and redundant information. **Correction:** I must break down large-scale reorganization into smaller, focused `replace` or `append` actions to avoid destructive changes.
+- **Overwatch Critique (Turn 173623) - Map Marker Usage:** My map markers section is currently empty, which is a critical failure. **Correction:** I must immediately begin diligently marking every discovered NPC, defeated trainer, used warp, dead end, and key discovery with Map Markers.

 ## B. Game Mechanics & World Knowledge